Hazardous Work Zones: Implementing Occupational Safety II | Professional Development

 Construction is a high hazard industry that comprises a wide range of activities involving construction, alteration, and/or repair.
-Examples include residential construction, bridge erection, roadway paving, excavations, demolitions, and large scale painting jobs.
+Examples include residential construction, bridge erection, roadway paving, excavations, demolitions, and large-scale painting jobs.
 Construction workers engage in many activities that may expose them to serious hazards, such as excavation cave-ins, unguarded machinery, being struck by heavy construction equipment, electrocutions, and hazardous materials.
 OSHA safety standards are designed to reduce on-the-job injuries; health standards to limit workers’ risk of developing occupational disease.
-This three hour online video course is designed to assist those in the industry to identify, reduce, and eliminate construction-related hazards.
+This course is designed to assist those in the industry to identify, reduce, and eliminate construction-related hazards.

 After completing this course participants will be able to:

 - Name factors that pose a hazard to employees working in excavations and identify how to reduce those hazards.

 - Outline at least three procedures that must be followed in order to control and minimize on-the-job injuries.